pcserba/computerVisionCars/README.md

 # computerVisionCars
 AI powered visualization of passenger cars data from European Environment Agency (EEA)
 ## Intro
 Provide a playful access point to data available on http://co2cars.apps.eea.europa.eu/ to the general public.

+The user 'scans' cars in the street and get back some basic info (most notably: Co2 emissions) for similar cars from the EEA dataset above.

-The figures might be slightly less detailed/reliable than the full dataset (due to different namings of companies/models in the 2 components), but the aim is to play and experiment.
+Due to different namings of companies/models in the 2 components, the figures might be slightly less reliable than the full dataset, but the aim is to play and experiment.
 Target audience: 7 year old boys.

-The user 'scans' cars in the street and get back some basic info (most notably: Co2 emissions) for similar cars from the EEA dataset above.
 ## Building blocks
 ### Layout and style (card.css)
 Handles the display, colors, general styling etc...